 As at the latest practicable date prior to the issue of this report, to the best knowledge of the Directors and based on the information publicly available to the Company, there is sufficient public float as required by the Listing Rules.

 PURCHASE, SALE OR REDEMPTION OF LISTED SECURITIES OF THE COMPANY

-During the year ended 31 March 2020, neither the Company nor any of its subsidiaries, fellow subsidiaries and holding company has purchased, sold or redeemed any of the listed securities of the Company.
+During the year ended 31 March 2021, neither the Company nor any of its subsidiaries has purchased, sold or redeemed any of the listed securities of the Company.